 Business value refers to the impact of data management on business with regard to financials, business processes, customers, and organizational growth.

 Please note that the Data Excellence Model as developed by the Competence Center Corporate Data Quality (CC CDQ) is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
-This CC-BY-SA license states that you can use, copy and redistribute the Data Excellence Model, provided that you give appropriate credit (i.e. indicating the Competence Center Corporate Data Quality /CC CDQ as the author of the model), provide a link to the license on your website, and indicate all changes you made to the Model.
+This CC-BY-SA license states that you can use, copy and redistribute the Data Excellence Model data management framework, provided that you give appropriate credit (i.e. indicating the Competence Center Corporate Data Quality /CC CDQ as the author of the model), provide a link to the license on your website, and indicate all changes you made to the Model.